jonasjberg/jonasjberg.github.io/_posts/2016-11-16-static-site-generators.markdown

 layout: post
 title:  "Static Site Generators"
 date:   2016-11-16 18:00:52
-tags:   [development, jekyll, meta, workflow]
+tags:   [development, jekyll, meta, workflow, web]
 disqus: true
 ---

+This post is part of an assignment in the course ["1DV022 -- Client-based Web Programming"][1dv022] at Linnaeus University in Kalmar.

 Separating concerns
 ===================